 From time to time you might receive a request to make a donation to an outside entity.
 Donations are not allowed from any accounting sources at The University of Texas at Austin.
 Another common request is to co-sponsor a function or event being held by another organization.
 Examples include a conference, a reception and other similar functions.
-A co-sponsorship is defined as “a specific event where the University of Texas at Austin receives a benefit as well as recognition for the co-sponsorship.”
-In order to comply with UT’s Co-Sponsorship Procedures, you must ask the outside organization to send a formal request on letterhead and include the following information:
+A co-sponsorship is defined as “a specific event where The University of Texas at Austin receives a benefit as well as recognition for the co-sponsorship.”
+In order to comply with the university’s Co-Sponsorship Procedures, you must ask the outside organization to send a formal request on letterhead and include the following information:

 - Amount of co-sponsorship,